 The question shouldn’t be whether or not we use bags, because that’s silly.
 Rather, the question should be: “If we’re going to use the world’s resources, what’s the absolute best product we can make with those resources?”

 Wouldn’t you like to be the one that brings such convenience to your clients and customers?
 When you work with Reuse This Bag, you can.
 We offer a huge range of options when it comes to type, color, logo design and more.
 We’ll help you customize your bag completely, so it doesn’t look like anyone else’s, then ship your new bags right to your front door.
-Whether you choose to give them away at the holidays or when customers buy product, or keep them for sale at your register, you’re making a wonderful contribution to the world.
+Whether you choose to give them away at the holidays or when customers buy a product, or keep them for sale at your register, you’re making a wonderful contribution to the world.

 Ready to get started?
 Please get in touch today.